I’m fairly confident that all successful entrepreneurs have this in common: We’ve found a way to “do it scared.”

 I’m celebrating this experience while *also* celebrating a pretty cool development in my showbiz life at the same time.
 I wrote another essay here about my wee role in Twitch’s first Emmy win.
 And wouldn’t you know it… as I’m focused almost entirely on The Enoughness Project, I’ve been hired to cast two feature films that will shoot in 2020.
 What a PERFECT time to start doing weekly livestreams, right?

-If you’d like to start making a little Bon-time a habit, join me starting Tuesday the 3rd at 12pm PDT and come back EVERY Tuesday through the end of October over at Facebook Live (or YouTube Live or Periscope/Twitter).
+If you’d like to start making a little Bon-time a habit, join me starting Tuesday the 3rd at 12pm PDT and come back EVERY Tuesday through the end of October for a livestream broadcast.
 To keep up with our weekly topics, just take a peek at my EVENTS page.
 We’ll be sure to update as we go!

 Ooh, it’s such a fabulous time!
 Join me for the ride, won’t you?